-Three years ago I started using Singapore Math with my boys.
+Three years ago I started using Singapore Math with my kids.
 Things started to change.
 I started to see math in a different way.
 Singapore teaches math concepts with a conceptual focus rather than learning algorithms.
 As a result, my skills and knowledge grew even though this was elementary mathematics.

 If you fast forward to the present time, I can now say that I love math.
-My son started using Art of Problem Solving Pre-Algebra towards the end of last school year.
+My oldest started using Art of Problem Solving Pre-Algebra towards the end of last school year.
 It also helps teach conceptually and gives you problems that can take quite some time to figure out how to solve.
-Today my son and I puzzled over one problem for about 30 minutes before we figured it out.
+Today my kid and I puzzled over one problem for about 30 minutes before we figured it out.
 This is the way I wish that I learned math.

-My son has an advantage in that he has actually read the text and done all the practice problems.
-I just join him for the end of the chapter problems, especially the challenging problems.
-Sometimes he gets things quickly while I’m puzzling over the question and I have him explain it to me.
+My child has an advantage in that she has actually read the text and done all the practice problems.
+I just join her for the end of the chapter problems, especially the challenging problems.
+Sometimes she gets things quickly while I’m puzzling over the question and I have her explain it to me.
 Sometimes I get things quickly and can give her some guidance.